 A Status Hearing is one of the most important steps of a CPS case.
 It is held after CPS has prepared a service plan.
 Within two months of your child being placed into the temporary care of CPS, this hearing will be held to discuss the plan and decide whether or not the plan will become the court's orders.

-The judge will want there to be some sort of plan in place so that all parties, including you, understand what the expectations are moving forward in your case.
+The judge will want there to be some plan in place so that all parties, including you, understand what the expectations are moving forward in your case.
 For you, the importance of abiding by whatever plan the court implements is critical.
 Your child will not be returned to your home until the plan is completed.
-Whatever plan has been in place will be monitored by the judge and any progress made will be checked on by the judge at this hearing.
+Whatever plan has been in place will be monitored by the judge, and any progress made will be checked on by the judge at this hearing.

 Just as with every other step in the process of a CPS case, your attendance at this hearing is required.
 Your rights as a parent hang in the balance at this stage.
-If you fail to abide by the plan and do not successfully complete the steps your rights as a parent can be severely curtailed or terminated outright.
+If you fail to abide by the plan and do not complete the steps, your rights as a parent can be severely curtailed or terminated outright.

-Changes may need to occur in your service plan and if any party asks the court for changes the judge will ask questions to determine if those changes are justified or necessary.
+Changes may need to occur in your service plan, and if any party asks the court for changes, the judge will ask questions to determine if those changes are justified or necessary.
 If they are, the judge will amend the service plan to reflect the changes that you or any other party requested.

 The importance of providing a safe environment for your child

 Once you have made it to this point in your case, the judge will make sure that you understand how critical it is for your child to be provided with a safe environment to live in.
 This is really the first time in your case that you stand a strong chance to have your child returned home to you.
 Any additional service plans, dates for the next hearings, and a dismissal/trial date may also be set at the Permanency Hearing.